-Our philosophy program is at the heart of the Iona College mission of fostering intellectual inquiry and developing graduates who will be recognized for their ethical sensibilities, creativity, and independent thinking.
+Our philosophy program is at the heart of the Iona University mission of fostering intellectual inquiry and developing graduates who will be recognized for their ethical sensibilities, creativity, and independent thinking.

 You’ll work with dedicated professors to grapple with some of the most profound ideas of the ancient, medieval, modern, and contemporary worlds.
 You will develop a strong knowledge base and hone your critical, analytical, and evaluative abilities – skills transferable to fields such as law, business, mathematics, politics, the natural and social sciences, literature and the fine arts.

 You’ll have the opportunity to explore connections with other academic areas such as psychology and neuroscience, environmental studies, entrepreneurism and leadership, the natural sciences, allied health disciplines, and literature and the arts.

 Our program offers rigorous preparation for advanced studies in philosophy, as well as a solid foundation for pursuing graduate study and careers in a wide range of academic and professional areas.

 You will explore the ideas that form the intellectual foundations of human culture and that continue to shape our personal and professional lives.

 You’ll learn to think and write clearly, to refine your listening and speaking skills, to raise challenging questions, to hone your problem-solving ability, and to approach issues with reasoned judgment.
 Equipped with such knowledge and abilities, philosophy students generally score better on exams like the GRE, the LSAT, and the GMAT than students in most other disciplines.

 You will take eye-opening courses, which will prepare you to meet the challenges that arise in your chosen professional field and focus on philosophy paired with:

 - Law, culture, and childhood